wu-semsys/SENSE-Core/README.md

 - **semantic-event-log-bridge:** This module is responsible for listening for detected events and publishing them in the semantic event log, resides with in the knowledgebase.
 Currently, only a GraphDB is supported as event log.
 [Further Information](sense_core/semantic_event_log_bridge/README.md)
 - **knowledgebase:** This module is responsible for providing a semantic data storage to the SENSE system.
 It initializes the semantic data storage [GraphDB](https://graphdb.ontotext.com/) with a repository, named graphs, and ttl files as defined in the configuration.
 [Further Information](sense_core/knowledgebase/README.md)
 - **event-to-state-causality:** This module contains a Java-based application that connects to te data-and-event-broker, subscribes to a topic, and processes incoming messages to infer event-to-state causality.
 The inferred states are then inserted into the knowledgebase.
 [Further Information](sense_core/event-to-state-causality/README.md)
-- **explanation-generation:** This module contains a Python-based application that provides explanations for specific states identified from a semantic model.
-The application connects to a SPARQL endpoint to fetch causal relationships and returns them as JSON responses via a Flask-based API.
-[Further Information](sense_core/explanation-engine/README.md)
+- **explanation-interface:** This module contains a Java-based application that provides explanations for specific states identified from a semantic model and if needed a way to integrates chatbot data.
+The application connects to a SPARQL endpoint to fetch causal relationships and returns them as JSON responses via a Spring-boot API.
+[Further Information](sense_core/explanation-interface/README.md)

 ## System Requirements
 The system requirements below were obtained by running the [Demo Use Case](https://git.ai.wu.ac.at/sense/seehub) via the following commands: